-Where does toxic they come from?
+Where do toxic substances come from?

 What are the types of harmful wastes?

 - Reactive: If this waste item can chemically react with another substance to explode or give off dangerous vapours.
-An example includes Ammonia, which can read with Chlorine bleach to produce a harmful gas.
+An example includes Ammonia, which can react with Chlorine bleach to produce a harmful gas.

 - Toxic: If the waste item is poisonous to humans and other living things.
 Many pesticides and household cleaning chemicals fall into this class.